Kikobeats/proxies-pool/README.md

 It specifies the position of the `proxies` collection to start.

-### `tunnel`
+### `proxyPool`

-The instance is a function that returns a different proxy tunnel every time you call it, using [round robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.
+The instance is a function that returns a different proxy every time you call it, using [round robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.

 #### .current()